Scrotoplasty and Testicular Implants create an aesthetically pleasing scrotum and testes.

 Scrotoplasty is the formation of a scrotum using native labial majora tissue.
 Scrotoplasty can be performed in one or two stages.
 The resulting scrotum is fused in the midline, anteriorly positioned, and pouch-like.
 Most patients have no difficulty riding bikes with this complex Scrotoplasty.

-For patients that prefer a larger scrotum than their native tissue will allow, tissue expansion with delayed scrotoplasty can be performed.
+For those who would prefer a larger scrotum than their native tissue will allow, tissue expansion with delayed Scrotoplasty can be performed.

-After Metoidioplasty or Phalloplasty with Scrotoplasty, the scrotum can sometimes lay between the legs.
+After Metoidioplasty or Phalloplasty with Scrotoplasty, the scrotum can sometimes wind up too far between the legs.
 This is more common in patients with excess skin and a prominent mons (area in front of pubic bone).
-In this situation, a monsplasty can be helpful for lifting the genitals out from between the legs.
+In this situation, a Monsplasty can be helpful for lifting the genitals out from between the legs.
 It is about a one hour procedure with minimal risk.
-It is performed about 6 months after the original surgery and can be done at the same time as testicular implants and/or penile implants.
+It is performed about 6 months after the original surgery and can be done at the same time as Testicular Implants and/or Penile Implant surgery.